-Using Texture Memory: Mapping the read-only input array into the GPU's texture memory has been shown to improve performance in [9], because texture memory provides cached read-only accesses optimized for spatial locality and it has separate texture addressing unit.
-But our experiments show that texture references do not result in performance gains for all cases.
-There is no native texture support for the double precision data type, but we can use the texture fetch for the int2 type and hiloint2double to convert it to double.
+Using Texture Memory: Mapping the read-only input array into the GPU's texture memory has been shown to improve performance in [20], especially for bandwidth-limited benchmarks.
+There is no texture support for the double precision data type, but we can use the texture fetch for the int2 type and hiloint2double to convert it to double.
 Whether or not to use texture memory for the input array is determined by a boolean tuning parameter.